markrichers/oscarnguyen99/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on data-engineer studying and Signify development Project in Brainport of Netherland.
-- 🌱 I’m currently learning ICT&AI from Fontys University of Applied Science in Netherlands
+- 🌱 I’m currently being a software data developer in Netherlands.
 - 👯 I’m looking to collaborate on software engineering business project.
 - 🤔 I’m looking for support and help the world AI engineer with Data Visulization in R, Python, and Tableau and SQL.
 - 📫 How to reach me: nguyenmark140@gmail.com | Linkedin [Mark Nguyen](https://www.linkedin.com/in/oscarnguyen96/)